thomas-bailly/SSA_project/README.md

 For Linux and MacOSX users you can install the dssp program with the following command: `conda install -c salilab dssp` to compare the result with ssa program.

-Tor run dssp enter the command like this: `mkdssp -i ./data/1bta1FH.pdb > ./result/1bta_dssp.txt`
+Tor run dssp enter a command like this : `mkdssp -i ./data/1bta1FH.pdb > ./result/1bta_dssp.txt`